A Restricted SVD type CUR Decomposition for Matrix Triplets: Numerical Experiments

-\item We create another two reduced feature sets by performing RSVD-CUR using the two, i.e., RSVD-CUR of $(B^TG, B^T, G)$.
-We label them RSVD-CUR-View1 and RSVD-CUR-View2, which are the RSVD-CUR selected features of views 1 and 2, respectively.
+\item Another two reduced feature sets are created by performing QDEIM-type RSVD-ID on the two views, i.e., RSVD-ID of $(A, B^T, G)$.
+We label them RSVD-ID-View1 and RSVD-ID-View2, which are the RSVD-ID selected features of views 1 and 2, respectively.

-\item The feature set labelled Fused-CUR is a concatenation of the two reduced feature sets from (i), i.e., [CUR-View1, CUR-View2].
+\item The feature set labeled Fused-ID is a concatenation of the two reduced feature sets from (i), i.e., [ID-View1, ID-View2].

-\item We also form another feature set labelled Concat-CUR by running the DEIM-CUR scheme on the column concatenation of both views (note that here, the concatenation of the views is done before the dimension reduction is performed).
+\item Concat-ID is another feature set formed by applying the QDEIM-ID scheme on the column concatenation of both views.
+Note that here, the concatenation of the views is done before the dimension reduction is performed, i.e., the concatenation strategy.

-\item Lastly, we concatenate the two reduced feature sets from (ii) to get Fused-RSVD-CUR, i.e., [RSVD-CUR-View1, RSVD-CUR-View2]. \end{enumerate}
+\item Finally, we concatenate the two reduced feature sets from (ii) to get Fused-RSVD-ID, i.e., [RSVD-ID-View1, RSVD-ID-View2]. \end{enumerate}

-For a fair comparison, we compare the results of the single views, i.e., the reduced feature sets from (i) and (ii) in one figure and compare the results of the feature fusion, i.e., (iii), (iv) and (v) in a different plot.
-The first comparison illustrates how incorporating complementary information from all views in selecting the ``best" features of each feature set may help improve their respective classification performance.
-In the second comparison, our goal is to investigate if using features of all views improves the classification results and also which method yields the best results.
+To ensure a fair comparison, we present the results of the single views (i) and (ii) in one table and the feature fusion results (iii), (iv), and (v) in a separate table.
+This allows us to investigate the impact of incorporating complementary information from all views on the classification performance of each feature set and to determine which method yields the best results.